For information about study abroad, see the websites of the Office of Global Strategies and CUAbroad.

 CAUTION: It is usually not possible to study abroad during the senior year without delaying graduation.

-PROCEDURE: The student begins by consulting with CUAbroad, part of the Center for Global Education at Catholic University.
+PROCEDURE: The student begins by consulting with CUAbroad, part of the Office of Global Strategies at Catholic University.
 CUAbroad provides information about various credit programs approved by the university for summer, semester, and year-long study abroad, honors program study abroad, international internships, and intensive language programs.
 Application forms are available from CUAbroad.

 At the same time, the student should consult with the academic adviser and, as appropriate, with the Associate Dean in order to understand how a particular study-abroad program will fit into the student's curriculum and degree requirements.